Draco18s/RunicEnchantments/README.md

 # Runic Enchantments 2D Language Interpreter

 Runic script is a 2D interpreted language with multiple simultaneously processed instruction pointers.
 Each instruction pointer (IP) is spawned at an entry point with a mana ("energy") value, a direction, and an empty stack.
 Each cycle each IP (in order of creation) executes the instuction under itself and then moves forwards.
 If the instruction requires a quantity of mana and the IP does not have that much, then the update is treated as a NOP and the IP is not advanced.

-At the end of each update any pointers that exist in the same cell and have the same facing are merged.
-The older one retains its stack and gains the mana of the newer one, which is then destroyed.
-Any IP that has 0 or less mana is also destroyed.
+At the end of each update the following actiosn are performed (in order):

+ - Any pointers that exist in the same cell and have the same facing are merged: The older one retains its stack and gains the mana of the newer one, which is then destroyed.

+ - Any IP that has more than 100 mana burns out the rune it is on (making it act like a ` `) and half of its mana is lost.

+ - Any IP with a stack size greater than `mana + 10` loses 1 mana.

+ - Any IP that has 0 or less mana is destroyed.

 ## Commands